 Current estimations of marine halogen emissions have large uncertainties.
-There are many different source functions of SSA, 135 and the difference of the SSA flux calculated based on these source functions is very large (Grythe et al., 2014).
-The parameterizations of aqueous jodine have also different versions and differ largely (MacDonald et al., 2014; Sherwen et al., 2019; Chance et al., 2014).
+There are many different source functions of SSA, and the difference of the SSA flux calculated based on these source functions is very large (Grythe et al., 2014).
+The parameterizations of aqueous iodine also have different versions and differ largely (MacDonald et al., 2014; Sherwen et al., 2019; Chance et al., 2014).
 The halocarbon emissions are entirely empirical and have few physical bases.
-Therefore, it is necessary to consider the influence of the uncertainty in the emissions on final results.
+Therefore, it is necessary to consider the influence of the uncertainty in the emissions in final results.
 We design two simulation groups with different emission rates, one high and one low.
-The high and low emission rates are taken from previously used estimations, 140 similar to the work of Sekiya et al. (2020).
-The low emission rate of SSA is calculated using the source function in Gong (2003) directly, while the high emission rate using the source function modified by Gantt et al. (2015) because adding SSTcorrection function is somewhat more important than using different source functions (Barthel et al., 2019) and the source function of Gong (2003) or its modifications are the most widely used one.
+The high and low emission rates are taken from previously used estimations, similar to the work of Sekiya et al. (2020).
+The low emission rate of SSA is calculated using the source function in Gong (2003) directly, while the high emission rate uses the source function modified by Gantt et al. (2015) because adding an SST correction function is somewhat more important than using different source functions (Barthel et al., 2019), and the source function of Gong (2003) (or its modifications) is the most widely used one.
 The parameterizations of I2 and HOI emissions are less variable and only that by Carpenter et al. (2013) is widely used.
-However, there are two widely used 145 parameterizations of aqueous iodine with large difference.
-Therefore, the low emission rate of I2 and HOI is calculated using low concentration of aqueous iodine, taken from MacDonald et al. (2014), while the high emission rate using high concentration, taken from Chance et al. (2014).
-The calculation of halocarbon emissions, which is based on the estimation of Ordóñez et al. (2012), is constrained by global annual flux (Sarwar et al., 2015); therefore, we increase or decrease halocarbon emissions based on the ratios of global annual halocarbon fluxes reported by WMO (Engel et al., 2019) to that in 150 Ordóñez et al. (2012).
+However, there are two widely used parameterizations of aqueous iodine with large differences.
+Therefore, the low emission rate of I2 and HOI is calculated using a low concentration of aqueous iodine, taken from MacDonald et al. (2014), while the high emission rate uses a high concentration, taken from Chance et al. (2014).
+The calculation of halocarbon emissions, which is based on the estimation of Ordóñez et al. (2012), is constrained by the global annual flux (Sarwar et al., 2015); therefore, we increase or decrease halocarbon emissions based on the ratios of global annual halocarbon fluxes reported by the WMO (Engel et al., 2019) to that in Ordóñez et al. (2012).
 The scale factors are shown in Table S2.
-The chl-a data are obtained from the merged products of the GlobColour data set (http://globcolour.info, last access: 6 October 2021) that is developed, validated, and distributed by ACRI-ST, France.
+The chl a data are obtained from the merged products of the GlobColour dataset (http://globcolour.info, last access: 6 October 2021) that is developed, validated, and distributed by ACRI-ST, France.

-The emissions of inorganic iodine are accompanied by the consumption of O3 at the ocean surface.
-An enhanced O3 dry deposition by oceanic iodine is usually added (Luhar et al., 2018; Fairall et al., 2007; Luhar et al., 2017).
-In CMAQ, this O3 deposition to ocean is based on the work of Chang et al. (2004), and uses the oceanic iodine concentration parametrization by MacDonald et al. (2014) (Sarwar et al., 2015).
+The emissions of inorganic iodine are accompanied by the consumption of O_3 at the ocean surface.
+An enhanced O_3 dry deposition by oceanic iodine is usually added (Luhar et al., 2018; Fairall et al., 2007; Luhar et al., 2017).
+In CMAQ, this O_3 deposition to the ocean is based on the work of Chang et al. (2004) and uses the oceanic iodine concentration parametrization by MacDonald et al. (2014) (Sarwar et al., 2015).
 We use the aqueous iodine parameterizations consistent with that in the calculation of inorganic iodine emissions above.

-To investigate the contribution from different species and pathways, we in total carried out more than eight simulation runs other than the control run (BASE) in this study.
-The description of all the simulations and their differences are described in Table 1 (see also Tables S3) and the cross reference between cases and figures in this study is shown in Table S4.
+To investigate the contribution from different species and pathways, we carried out more than eight simulation runs in total other than the control run (BASE) in this study.
+The description of all the simulations and their differences can be found in Table 1 (see also Tables S3), and the cross-reference between cases and figures in this study is shown in Table S4.